Learn The Photography Terminologies, from A to Z

 Parallax: A difference or shift in the position of an object when seen from two different positions.
 The phenomenon can be observed while moving on the road, where nearby trees seem to zoom past while trees in the distance appear to slowly drift by.

-Pentaprism: A five-faced prism placed in the roof of DSLRs to make inverted image straight when seen through the viewfinder.
+Pentaprism: A five-faced prism placed on the roof of DSLRs to make an inverted image straight when seen through the viewfinder.

-Pincushion Distortion: A type of optical distortion resulting in straight lines curving outwards from the centre.
+Pincushion Distortion: A type of optical distortion resulting in straight lines curving outwards from the center.
 Usually apparent while using telephoto lenses due to higher magnification.

 Pixel: Abbreviation of Picture Element.
 The smallest element of an image that records the image in raster format.

-Pixelation: An effects caused by over enlarging the image which breaks it up into pixels.
+Pixelation: An effect caused by over enlarging the image which breaks it up into pixels.